-As long as the aperture value is not blinking, the exposure will be correct.
+As long as the aperture is not blinking, the exposure will be correct.

 - If the maximum aperture blinks, it indicates underexposure.
-Turn the < > dial to set a slower shutter speed until the aperture value stops blinking. - If the minimum aperture blinks, it indicates overexposure.
-Turn the < > dial to set a faster shutter speed until the aperture value stops blinking or lower the ISO speed.
+Turn the < > dial to set a slower shutter speed until the aperture stops blinking or set a higher ISO speed. - If the minimum aperture blinks, it indicates overexposure.
+Turn the < > dial to set a faster shutter speed until the aperture stops blinking or set a lower ISO speed.